wp-plugins/bits-on-the-run/readme.txt

 2. Login as Wordpress admin.
 3. Go the the plugins page, the Bits on the Run plugin should be visible.
    Click "activate" to enable the plugin.
-4. Enter your API key and secret on the media settings page (you can find the key and secret on your Bits on the Run account page).
+4. Click the "log in" link on the media settings page to log into your Bits on the Run account.
+Alternatively, click "sign up" to create a new account directly from Wordpress.
-5. Change the rest of the settings to your liking.
+5. Change the settings to your liking.
 Don't forget to enable secure content in your Bits on the Run account if you want to make use of the signed links.
    It is also possible to enable the widget as a box inside the authoring environment, in addition to the "Add media" window.